 The blooms will be opening up into early July.
 There are many of these plants all over the Blowing Rock area.
 Price Park is an excellent location to see large collections of the shrub, and the sheer number of blooms during peak is stunning.
 Take a hike around the lake on the Lake Trail to get a real immersion into the rhoddie growth, or rent a canoe from the docks and enjoy the blooms from the water.
 The amphitheater is a nice spot to sit and enjoy, as rhododendron growth surrounds the seating.

 Also in Price Park, the Green Knob Trail offers a walk through a blooming tunnel when you access the trail by the Sims Creek Bridge.
-More Rosebay Rhododendron shrubs heavily line the Mountains To Sea Trail near Goshen Creek on the Blue Ridge Parkway (head north from Blowing Rock).
+More Rosebay Rhododendron shrubs heavily line the Mountains To Sea Trail near Goshen Creek on the Blue Ridge Parkway (about 5 miles north from Blowing Rock).
 Many trails on the Parkway wind through thickets of this plant as well, so you can hike almost anywhere to enjoy some blooms.

-Right now, the mountain laurel is still showing clumps of white and pink blooms, though most spots of laurel are past peak.
+In late June, mountain laurel is still showing clumps of white and pink blooms, though most spots of laurel are past peak.
 Though rhoddies are of interest to many visitors, there is always something to see, from flame azaleas in May to asters in September.
 For a full list of wildflower blooms along the Blue Ridge Parkway, visit the Bloom Schedule page on BlueRidgeParkway.org.